 The surname Dominici was first found in Pistoia and dates back to the mid 14th century, with Luca Dominici, who worked for the municipal government.
 In 1368, his father became Mayor of Tizzana.

-Important Dates for the Dominici family
+Early History of the Dominici family

 This web page shows only a small excerpt of our Dominici research.
 More information is included under the topic Early Dominici History in all our PDF Extended History products and printed products wherever possible.